 What are the concrete steps I can take to position my current services as true OBM services?
 Am I already an OBM?
 Am I completely undervaluing my current skills and services?
-And what’s the real benefit of getting Certified at all?

 Some of the most eye-opening conversations I’ve had recently have ended with a light-bulb moment.
 After I lay it all on the table, they’ll say,